OctopusDeploy/blog/blog/2022-q3/octopus-workflow-builder-feedback/main.md

 ## We want your feedback

-We would love to get your feedback on this early release of the [Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) to help us iron out any bugs and to understand if the tool was useful for you.
+We would love to get your feedback on this early release of the [Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) to help us iron out any bugs and to understand if the tool is useful for you.

 We have a [GitHub issue](https://github.com/OctopusSamples/content-team-apps/issues/13) where you can submit any feedback.